nearestexit/mx-unsaver/README.md

 The PCB supports ISO and ANSI.
 Unfortunately, due to an oversight, the Case only supports ANSI enter.
 It could be relatively easily modified to support ISO enter.
 I ordered single bare PCBs from EuroCircuits and OSHPark and hand-soldered the components, so I do not have JLCPCB production files available.

+**Important: The PCB has the words "Made In Germany" printed on it.
+This is because it was actually manufactured in Germany.
+If you choose to have it manufactured in China, please remove this logo from the PCB.**

 ![PCB](https://github.com/nearestexit/mx-unsaver/blob/main/Pictures/PCB.JPG)

 ## Bill of Materials